18F/uswds-jekyll/pages/opportunities/postdocs.md

 **Biomathematician/Biostatistician to develop novel mathematical and statistical tools** for describing spatial phenomena using high-resolution remote sensing and biotelemetry datasets, coupled to applications in high-performance computing to facilitate rapid data analysis. [https://explore.msujobs.msstate.edu/en-us/job/500405/postdoctoral-associate](https://explore.msujobs.msstate.edu/en-us/job/500405/postdoctoral-associate)

-**Geospatial Statistician/Spatial Data Scientist:** apply your spatial statistics skills to diverse datasets ranging from epidemiology in domestic livestock to contact tracing in wild carnivores.  [https://explore.msujobs.msstate.edu/en-us/job/500273/postdoctoral-associate](https://explore.msujobs.msstate.edu/en-us/job/500273/postdoctoral-associate)

-## Other Masters-level Opportunities:

-**Research Opportunities in High Performance Computing (Artificial Intelligence)** to develop and apply new technologies, including artificial intelligence (AI) and machine learning, to help solve complex agricultural problems that also depend on collaboration across scientific disciplines and geographic locations (ARS location: Beltsville, MD).
-(Contact Jennifer Woodward-Greene with questions and to apply; jennifer dot woodward at usda dot gov)

-**High Performance Computing and Prediction of Geospatial Dynamics:** learn about the challenges in predicting dynamics of complex agro-ecosystems while learning a range of computational skills needed to conduct complex geospatial analyses in an HPC environment (multiple ARS locations).
-(Contact Debra Peters with questions and to apply; deb dot peters at usda dot gov)

-**Bioinformatic Analyses and Training Fellowship:** learn a diverse array of bioinformatic analyses on the HPC, including high throughput sequencing technology for organisms of significant economic importance in agriculture, and for the pests that hinder the full potential of crops, livestock, and aquaculture (ARS location: Ames, IA or other locations).
-(Contact Brian Scheffler with questions and to apply; brian dot scheffler at usda dot gov)